Bruh722/ccjs200/README.md

 9. A *frequency distribution* tells us the number of times that a variable takes on each value in the sample space (slightly different from the book's definition).
 10. Variables can be categorized by *level of measurement*.
 11. The most basic distinction is between *qualitative* (categorical) and *quantitative* (continuous) variables.
-12. Within the category of qualitative variables, there are *nominal* (unordered categories) and *ordinal* (small number of ordered categories).
+12. Within the category of qualitative variables, there are *nominal* (unordered categories) and *ordinal* (small number of ordered categories; the distance between categories is not well defined).
 13. Within the category of quantitative variables, there are *interval* (many ordered categories but no true zero) and *ratio* (continuous with a true zero) variables.
+14. Examples of qualitative variables: (1) *nominal*: type of offense (person, property, drug, public order); and (2) *ordinal*: level of injury in a victimization (no injury, injured but not hospitalized, injured and hospitalized but survived, and fatal injury).
+15. Examples of quantitative variables: (1) interval: IQ score; and (2) ratio: amount of money stolen from the victim in a robbery.
-14. In criminology, we are typically concerned with *random variables* where we accept the idea that each outcome in the sample space (for qualitative variables) or interval of the sample space (for quantitative variables) occurs with probability, *p*.
+16. In criminology, we are typically concerned with *random variables* where we accept the idea that each outcome in the sample space (for qualitative variables) or interval of the sample space (for quantitative variables) occurs with probability, *p*.
-15. In this class, we think about *p* in terms of relative frequencies (note: a relative frequency is the number of times an event occurs divided by the total number of times it could have occurred).
+17. In this class, we think about *p* in terms of relative frequencies (note: a relative frequency is the number of times an event occurs divided by the total number of times it could have occurred).
-16. Example: in a sample of 1,000 prison releasees, we find that 675 people failed (recidivism) while the remaining 325 people did not fail.
+18. Example: in a sample of 1,000 prison releasees, we find that 675 people failed (recidivism) while the remaining 325 people did not fail.
 In this example, *failure* is a random variable where the sample space has two outcomes, "fail" or "did not fail".
 Thus, *p*(fail) = 0.675 = 675/1000 and *p*(did not fail) = 0.325 = 325/1000.
-17. Note that *p* must always be a number in the interval [0,1].
+19. Note that *p* must always be a number in the interval [0,1].
+20. When *p* = 0, we say the outcome cannot occur; symmetrically, when *p* = 1, we say that the outcome must occur.
+21. The sum of the probabilities of the outcomes in the sample space is 1.0 (for quantitative variables, the sum is an integral).